ginnox1/iCADdocs_online/DataProcessing/DataProcessing.md

 design.
 Essentially, the preferences and data extraction settings will apply to all profile data.
 To use this method.

-1\.
-Prepare all your layout objects, as you would normally for profile data extraction.
+1. Prepare all your layout objects, as you would normally for profile data extraction.
 This includes, referencing to a common axis.
 Then instance all the alignment objects using a host object.
 (See *Using CAD Objects Extractor, Instantiation* in this section).

 <img src="./media/image49.png"
+style="width:2.97153in;height:0.87847in" />

-style="width:2.97153in;height:0.87847in" />2.
-Start **CAD Tools \>
-Extract Profile.** Choose your cloud source, and offset settings as you would normally.
+2. Start **CAD Tools \>Extract Profile.** Choose your cloud source, and offset settings as you would normally.
 Choose the instance object for *Plan Layout* variable.
 Continue to generate the profile for objects.
 A progress bar will show status.

-Note: The profile data for each Alignment object is generated and saved automatically.
+    > Note: The profile data for each Alignment object is generated and saved automatically.
 There will be no preview or interim processing of the data.
 Use the steps discussed above to view/review the extracted data.

 ## Data Visualization